jhoncabanilla/ScientificComputing_Python/README.md

 - **Serialize / De-Serialize** - Convert data in one program into a common format that can be stored and/or transmitted between systems in a programming language-independet manner.

 ### JSON (JavaScript Object Notation)
+- JSON represents data as nested "lists" and "dictionaries"